pita bread:

 Notes

 Bob Sandy’s father’s bakery was mainly a wholesale bakery that sold products to independent drivers who, in turn, sold to restaurants and groceries.
 Over a hundred bakery trucks would visit at set times from around 2:00 AM to 8:00 AM.
 They pre-ordered and expected to have everything waiting for them at their arrival time.
-Dinner rolls were its biggest item.
+Dinner rolls were its most popular item.
 They were served in fancy restaurants all over southeast Michigan.
 We called them “assorted rolls” because they came in four different shapes in a bag of a dozen rolls.

 Rye Bread